Comparison between CT scan and MRI in Detection of Transient Ischemic Attack

 Sign up to view the full document!

-At the start time, the baseline was very poor for both CT and DWI.
 However, when the time reached 24 hours it was excellent (Albers et al 2016 p.
 In this study, the results showed that when detecting and establishing signs of TIA, DWI and CT are comparable.
 But this does not imply that these two investigations are the same.
 The CT scan did not identify any pathology in 154 patients, for those which it detected having lesions were 6 patients which were in the anterior and one in the posterior.
 For the DWI it was able to establish in the CT scan in only 2 patients in the 7, where one was in the anterior and 1 in the posterior (Prichard et all 2014 p 52).
 In this study, CT scan is always used as baseline or initial imaging.
+However, it does not provide important clinical results in relation to those patients who have been suspected to have ischemic lesions.

 Sign up to view the full document!

-However, it does not provide important clinical results in relation to those patients who have been suspected to have ischemic lesions.
 The major difference which exit between MRI and the CT scan is on the basis of ability of identifying very small lesions in TIA.
-The research was carried out in a population which have different people; this makes it suitable for implementation in the healthcare field.
 For the interpretation and analysis of results for data collected in the research, there are many limitations which were to be considered.
 The first limitation is that there was big challenge in accessing some articles.
 Secondly, some articles were written in other languages other than English.
 Recommendations for further research This research paper focused on the comparison of computed tomography and magnetic resonance in detection of transient ischemic attack.

-Sign up to view the full document!

-Alberta Stroke Programme Early CT Score.
+Nevertheless, there were many gaps which were noted when conducting the review of literature which need to be focused on and addressed.
 Lancet 2016;355:360–4.
 Barber PA, Darby DG, Desmond PM, et al. Identification of major ischemic change.
 Diffusion-weighted imaging versus computed tomography.

-Jeban G and I Harri J: Should MRI or CT can be used as the primary modality in Transient Ischemic Attack.
+Sign up to view the full document!

+Stroke 2009;30:2059–65.
 Q J Med 2011; 33: 309–324.
 Marshall J: The natural history of transient ischaemic cerebrovascular attacks.
 Q J Med 2014; 33: 309–324.
-Moreau F, Modi J, Almekhlafi M, et al. New NICE guideline on acute stroke and TIA: need for major changes in delivery of stroke treatment.
+Moreau F, Modi J, Almekhlafi M, et al. Early magnetic resonance imaging in transient ischemic attack and minor stroke: do it or lose it.
 Heart 2009; 95: 841–843.
 Appendix 1: Search strategy Database Keywords No of articles found Articles selected Journal of the Royal Society of Medicine Should MRI or CT scan be used as the primary modality in TIA >3 articles Randomly one J Neural Neurosurg Psychiatry Imaging of the brain in acute ischaemic stroke: A comparison of MRI and CT scan >1articles one Journal of the Royal Society of Medicine (Eur Neurol) Brain imaging in patients with TIA: A comparison of CT scan and MRI >5 articles Randomly one Journal of the Royal Society of Medicine (Cerebrovascular Diseases: Eur Neurol) MRI versus CT scan in TIA and Minor stroke 1 article one Appendix 2 Evidence table Title of article Authors/ Year Of publication Type Of study Summary (relevant to the research) Should MRI or CT scan be used as the primary modality in TIA Jeban and Harri (2011) Retrospective cohort study - The four articles which I selected showed high relevance to my aims and broad objectives of the research paper.

 Sign up to view the full document!